 Boards are also a popular type of fire protection in the UK.
 They are widely used both where the protection system is in full view and an aesthetic appearance is required, and where it is hidden.
 Boards can be divided into two families.
 Those which are suitable for the application of decorative finishes are generally quite heavy, and more expensive, than the non-aesthetic, lighter materials.

-Sprays protection systems have decreased in popularity in the past decade, despite being one of the cheapest forms of fire protection in terms of application costs.
+Sprays protection systems have decreased in popularity, despite being one of the cheapest forms of fire protection in terms of application costs.
 This is mainly due to problems with overspray and impacts on the construction program.

-Flexible, or blanket, fire protection systems have been developed and fill a niche where complex shapes require protecting but where a dry trade is preferred.
+Flexible, or blanket, fire protection systems have been developed and fill a niche where complex shapes such as truss members require protecting but where a dry trade is preferred.

 Concrete encasement can also be used as fire protection for structural steelwork.
-At present this method has only a small percentage of the fire protection market with other traditional methods such as blockwork filling also used occasionally.
+This method has only a small percentage of the fire protection market in the UK.
+Blockwork filling between column flanges may be used to increase fire resistance.

 Aesthetic thin film intumescent coating.

-Section factors for a range of common structural and fire protection arrangements for hot rolled open sections can be found in the Tata Steel Blue Book and in SCI P363.
-It can also be found in a document published by the Association for Specialist Fire Protection (ASFP), (the Yellow Book), which contains, in addition, information on section factors for hot rolled tubular sections.
+Section factors for a range of common structural and fire protection arrangements for hot rolled open sections can be found in the The Blue Book.
+It can also be found in a document published by the Association for Specialist Fire Protection (ASFP), (the Yellow Book), which contains, in addition, information on section factors for hot finished hollow sections.